linrunner/tlp-doc/settings/operation.rst

     TLP_AUTO_SWITCH=2

-Control automatic switching of the power profile when connecting or removing the charger, when booting the system or when executing :commmand:`tlp start`:
+Control automatic switching of the power profile when connecting or removing the charger, when booting the system or when executing :command:`tlp start`:

 * 0 - disabled: never switch, use `TLP_DEFAULT_MODE` if configured
 * 1 - auto: always switch, select `performance` on AC and `balanced` on battery power.